shawngraham/hist3907o/workbook/docs/supporting materials/regexex.md

 _Discussion_

 You may notice that some lines still do not fit our criteria.
 Line 22, for example, reads "Abner S. Lipscomb, James Hamilton and A. T. Bumley, AugUHt 15, ".
 It has an incomplete date; these we don't need to worry about for our purposes.
 More worrisome are lines, like 61 "Copy and summary of instructions United States Department of State, " which include none of the information we want.
-We can get rid of these lines later in Excel.
+We can get rid of these lines later in a spreadsheet.

 The only non-standard lines we need to worry about with regular expressions are the ones with more than 2 commas, like line 178, "A. J. Donelson, Secretary of State [Allen,. arf interim], December 10 1844".
 Notice that our second column, the name of the recipient, has a comma inside of it.
-If you were to import this directly into Excel, you would get four columns, one for sender, two for recipient, and one for date, which would break any analysis you would then like to run.
+If you were to import this directly into a spreadsheet, you would get four columns, one for sender, two for recipient, and one for date, which would break any analysis you would then like to run.
 Unfortunately these lines need to be fixed by hand, but happily regular expressions make finding them easy.
 The query:

 ``` .+,.+,.+, ```